rickardlindberg/string-calculator-experiment/README.md

 You are allowed to fix errors once.
 But only once.

 After completing this exercise, I would like you to answer the following
+questions:

-question: **What was different in your coding process when you knew you couldn't test your code until you thought you were don?**
+* **What was different in your coding process when you knew you couldn't test your code until you thought you were done?**
+* **What do you think about your final solution?**

 ## How to test?